 Our proposed programme of study can be found here:

-We welcome parental feedback regarding our decisions about how we have structured this curriculum and in which year groups we placed topics.
-Please email email@example.com with any helpful observations or feedback.
+We welcome parental feedback regarding our decisions about how we structure this curriculum and in which year groups we place topics.
+Please email firstname.lastname@example.org with any helpful observations or feedback.

 The philosophy behind HeartSmart underpins our curriculum and our intent for children to be emotionally literate.
 HeartSmart helps children to learn how and when to lead or guard their hearts, essential to resilient living.